 Be prepared, the music on Essential Madness Radio is abrasive, absurd, adventurous, bizarre, crazy, dark, deviant, erroneous, experimental, freaky, hilarious, humorous, independent, inventive, original, otherworldly, quirky, strange, terrifying, weird, wild, and zany.

 The tracks are played in random order, so some juxtapositions will certainly be banal, but occasionally stories come through.
-In either case, EMR will keep your ears and your brain constantly busy, and sometimes even your feet.
+Anyways EMR will keep your ears and your brain constantly busy, and sometimes also your feet.

 Obviously you can play EMR with the player above.
 Alternatively you can use your own player (e.g. iTunes, VLC).